-We have a Bailiff, (name), and (he) (she) is here to take care of your needs during the course of this trial.
+We have a Bailiff, (name), and (insert applicable pronoun) is here to take care of your needs during the course of this trial.
 Do not discuss this case with the Bailiff.
-If you have any personal problems or needs, take it up with (name of Bailiff) and (he) (she) will notify me.
+If you have any personal problems or needs, take it up with (name of Bailiff) and (insert applicable pronoun) will notify me.